- Types of Nursing Home Abuse and Neglect

 Neglect of a resident encompasses the lack of proper care and access to food, clean clothes, and bedding.
 It also includes ignoring the residents’ needs for mental stimulation and failing to reposition bedridden patients resulting in painful bedsores.

 Financial exploitation includes the theft of personal items, forging checks, using a credit or debit card for financial transactions, or theft of retirement income.
-Although Illinois prevents the nursing home from handling a resident’s financial affairs unless they have received prior authorization, some facilities may take advantage of this.

 The coercion or deception of any resident in signing a document like a will to hand over money is also considered financial abuse.